ermiasgelaye/Yelp-Challenge/README.md

 ![Yelp](Images/yelp.gif)
 ## Background

-This project is an exploration of the Yelp restaurants dataset in the top four largest cities in North America (New-York, Los Angeles, Chicago, and Toronto).
 Yelp is a user-driven small business directory which allows users from anywhere in the world to rate, review, as well as the online reservation service.

-Project Main Question:

-What are the most yelp restaurants and categories ratings, reviews, and pricing turnout among the top four largest cities, and their suburb areas in North America (New-York, Los Angeles, Chicago, and Toronto) ?
+Due to the vast number of restaurants spread worldwide, it is very difficult to get to know the quality of a restaurant and the services they provide.
+Yelp provides us with reviews and ratings provided by the users and other services offered by the restaurants.
+In-order-to invest in a business or start a new one, one should have an idea of the reasons behind the success of the restaurant.
+The original yelp data set has the general details of restaurants but there is no analytics to infer customer satisfaction and the reasons behind the success of a restaurant.
+If the factors contributing to the success of a restaurant are known, it would be easy for future investors to make wise financial decisions easily.

+This project will provide a solution of some analytics that gives an idea of what yelp ratings, reviews, and pricing are related to the success of restaurants.

 Detail Project Question: